Murder trial of O. J. Simpson: Glove

-After McKinny was forced to hand over the tapes to the defense, Fuhrman says he asked the prosecution for a redirect to explain the context of those tapes but the prosecution and his fellow police officers abandoned him after Ito played the audiotapes in open court for the public to hear.
-The public reaction to the tapes was explosive and compared to the video of the Rodney King beating from a year prior.
-After the trial, Fuhrman said that he was not a racist and apologized for his previous language, saying he was play-acting for a screenplay when he made the tapes, and had been asked to be as dramatic as possible.
+After screenwriter Laura Hart McKinny handed over the tapes to the defense, Fuhrman says he asked the prosecution for a redirect to explain the context of those tapes but the prosecution and fellow officers abandoned him after Ito played the audiotapes in open court.
+The public reaction was explosive, comparable to the reaction to the video of the King beating.
+After the trial, Fuhrman said that he was not a racist and apologized for his language, claiming he was play-acting for a screenplay when he made the tapes and had been asked to be as dramatic as possible.
 Many of his minority former coworkers expressed support for him.

-On September 6, 1995, Fuhrman was called back to the witness stand by the defense, after the prosecution refused to redirect him, to answer more questions.
+On September 6, 1995, Fuhrman was called back to the stand by the defense after the prosecution refused to redirect him.
 The jury was absent but the exchange was televised.
 Fuhrman, facing a possible prosecution for perjury, was instructed by his attorney to invoke the Fifth Amendment to avoid self-incrimination to two consecutive questions he was asked.
 Defense attorney Uelmen asked Fuhrman if it was his intention to plead the Fifth to all questions, and Fuhrman's attorney instructed him to reply "yes".
-Uelmen then briefly spoke with the other members of the defense and said he had just one more question: "Did you plant or manufacture any evidence in this case?"
-Following his attorney's instruction, Fuhrman replied, "I choose to assert my Fifth Amendment privilege".
+Uelmen spoke with other members of the defense and then said he had just one more question: "Did you plant or manufacture any evidence in this case?"
+Following his attorney's instruction, Fuhrman again invoked the Fifth.

-Cochran responded to Fuhrman's pleading the Fifth by accusing the other officers of being involved in a "cover-up" to protect Fuhrman and asked Judge Ito to suppress all of the evidence that Fuhrman found.
-Ito denied the request, stating that pleading the fifth does not imply guilt and there was no evidence of fraud.
-Cochran then asked that the jury be allowed to hear Fuhrman taking the fifth and again Ito denied his request.
-Ito also criticized the defense's theory of how Fuhrman allegedly planted the glove stating "it would strain logic to believe that".
+Cochran responded to Fuhrman's pleading the Fifth by accusing the other officers of conspiring to protect Fuhrman; he asked Judge Ito to suppress all of the evidence that Fuhrman found.
+Ito denied the request, stating that pleading the Fifth does not imply guilt and that there was no evidence of fraud.
+Cochran asked that the jury be allowed to hear Fuhrman taking the Fifth, and again Ito denied his request.
+Ito criticized the defense's theory of how Fuhrman allegedly planted the glove, stating it was illogical.